 Since the eggs can be easily spread, everyone in the household must be treated with the medication, even if they do not have any symptoms.
-Reinfection is still common because live eggs continue to be excreted in feces for up to a week after the treatment.
+Reinfection is still common because the eggs can survive outside the body for 3 weeks.

-It is essential to machine wash all bedding, clothing, and toys in order to kill all the eggs.
+It is essential to machine wash all bedding, clothing, and toys in order to kill all the eggs and prevent reinfection.
 You can relieve itching in the anal area with petroleum jelly or anti-itching creams and ointments.
 Wash your hands frequently, especially after going to the toilet, after scratching, and before eating, and keep your fingernails short to reduce the chance of picking up pinworm eggs.

 During the week after treatment, all family members should wear cotton underpants that have been washed in hot soapy water.
 They should be worn all day and changed twice daily.
 Children should wear closed sleeping garments or snug underpants to prevent hand contact and contamination of bedding.
 People who have been infected should shower every morning to help eliminate any eggs on the skin.
 Wash night clothes, underwear and hand towels daily.
 Clean bedding often and avoid shaking bed linens and clothing prior to washing.